What should I consider if I’m thinking of buying my first home?

 - any evidence that the property might be a 'leaky building'.

 A building inspector should look at the whole building, including the ceiling and under floor spaces, and any fences and outbuildings (e.g. garage).
-However they will only check areas that they can access without having to remove wall linings, floor boards etc. All of their findings should be presented to you in a report.
+However they will only check areas that they can access without having to remove wall linings, floor boards etc. The inspector should present all of their findings to you in a report.
 More information about building inspections is on the Real Estate Authority’s Settled website.

 Back to top